tomsquest/docker-radicale/README.md

 #### Option 2.
 Custom User/Group at run

 The user and group Ids used in the image can be overridden when the container is run.
-This is done with the `UID` and `GID` env variables, eg. `docker run -e UID=123 -e GID=456 tomsquest/docker-radicale`.
+This is done with the `UID` and `GID` env variables, eg. `docker run -e UID=123 -e GID=456 ...`.

-**Beware**, the `--read-only` run flag cannot be used in this case.
-Using custom UID/GID at runtime modifies the filesystem and the modification is made impossible with the `--read-only` flag.
+But **beware**, the `--read-only` run flag cannot be used in this case.
+Using custom UID/GID tries to modify the filesystem at runtime but this is made impossible by the `--read-only` flag.

 #### Option 3.
 Custom User/Group at build

 You can build the image with custom user and group Ids and still use the `--read-only` flag.
-But, you will have to keep up-do-date with this image.
+But, you will have to clone this repo, do a local build and keep up with changes of this image.

-Usage: `docker build --build-arg=UID=5000 --build-arg=GID=5001 .`
+Usage: `docker build --build-arg=UID=5000 --build-arg=GID=5001 ...`

 ## Custom configuration

 To customize Radicale configuration, either:

-* (recommended): use this repository preconfigured [config file](config),
+* Recommended: use this repository preconfigured [config file](config),
-* Or, use the original [config file](https://raw.githubusercontent.com/Kozea/Radicale/master/config) and:
+* Use the original [config file](https://raw.githubusercontent.com/Kozea/Radicale/master/config) and:
   1. set `hosts = 0.0.0.0:5232`
   1. set `filesystem_folder = /data/collections`

-Then use a config volume when running the container: `-v /my_custom_config_directory:/config`.
+Then mount your custom config volume when running the container: `-v /my_custom_config_directory:/config`.

 ## Contributing